vesnafarmakpowrs/Powrs.PaymentLink/POWRS.PaymentLink/Root/VaulterApi/PaymentLink/Index.md

                 "PlaceOfBirth": "",
                 "AddressOfResidence": "",
                 "CityOfResidence": "",
-                "IsPoliticallyExposedPerson": false,    -> If this is 'true' then 'StatementOfOfficialDocument' can't be null or white space
+                "IsPoliticallyExposedPerson": true|false,    -> If this is 'true' then 'StatementOfOfficialDocument' can't be null or white space
 				"StatementOfOfficialDocumentIsNewUpload": false,       -> if it is new file upload then 'true', else 'false' "StatementOfOfficialDocument": "",      -> if it is new file uplad then base 64 string, else string from API "OwningPercentage": 25.1,